Caring for Eggs & Caterpillars

 To keep your host plant leaves fresh, it is a good idea to stand some host plant stems in water.
 Some plants and trees last surprisingly long, like Liquidambar which can last weeks, although others have a shorter 'shelf-life.'
 If there are holes between the stems where larvae may fall into the water, you can fill these with cotton wool, tissue paper, or similar.

+Many species will change colour when mature, indicating they are ready to pupate.
 The way you treat your caterpillar at pupation should depend on what species you are rearing.

-It is important to know whether your caterpillars will burrow, spin a cocoon, or suspend themselves prior to pupating.
+When it comes to moths, it is important to know whether your caterpillars will burrow or spin a cocoon to pupating.
 For burrowing species, a large container either with sterile compost at a depth of 10cm, or with tissue or sawdust.
-We typically use tissue and newspaper for most burrowing species as it is clean and simple.
+We typically use tissue and paper for most burrowing species as it is clean and simple.
 After about two weeks, you can carefully dig up the pupae and incubate or store as appropriate for that species.
+For larvae that spin cocoons to pupate within, you do not need to do anything other than ensure their food is fresh until they start to construct cocoons, at which point leave them to complete this process.
+After about two weeks, you can remove the cocoons from where they are constructed to incubate or store elsewhere.